GenomicDataInfrastructure/starter-kit-se-deployment-notes/README.md

 s3cmd -c <s3config> setacl s3://gdi-public/key/c4gh.pub.pem --acl-public
 ```

-If you are using the Swedish GDI implementation, the public key for the next step can be found under `https://s3.sto3.safedc.net/gdi-public/key/c4gh.pub.pem`
+In the Swedish case, the public key for the next step can be found under `https://s3.sto3.safedc.net/gdi-public/key/c4gh.pub.pem`

 ## Uploading data to the archive